Moskas/Moskas/README.md

 - Hi, I’m @Moskas
-- I’m interested in JavaScript, Node.js as well as C++/Java
+- I’m interested in Rust, Python, C++
-- I’m currently learning Node.js and C++
+- I’m currently learning Rust
 - How to reach me via e-mail or on Discord Moskas#5626

 <!---